Start a project

 Five questions, in this order

-1. How much of the app is platform-specific hardware?
-Heavy camera processing, AR, advanced Bluetooth, audio routing, Apple Watch / Wear OS companions — the more of this you have, the more native pays back the cost.
-A delivery-tracking app with a map, a few forms, and push notifications does not.
+Heavy camera processing, AR, advanced Bluetooth, audio routing, Apple Watch or Wear OS companions — the more of this you have, the more native pays back its cost.
+A delivery-tracking app with a map, a few forms, and push notifications does not need it.
+Be honest about which one you are building.
+Most business apps are forms, lists, media, and notifications, and cross-platform handles all of that without compromise.
+If your roadmap has one hardware-heavy feature among twenty ordinary ones, you can usually build that single feature as a native module inside a cross-platform app rather than letting it drive the whole architecture.

 Our default, and when we break it

 For most projects that come to us, the answer is React Native with TypeScript: one codebase, one team, two app stores, and AI integration paths that work the same on both sides.
-We break that default when questions 1 or 4 above answer strongly toward native, or when a client's existing team is purely Swift or purely Kotlin.
+That last point matters more every year — clients increasingly want assistant features, smart search, or document intelligence inside their apps, and maintaining those integrations once instead of twice is a real saving.

 There is no universally correct answer.
 There is a correct answer for your specific app, and it falls out of those five questions in about fifteen minutes.
+Write down your feature list, your launch deadline, and the honest size of your long-term team, then walk the questions in order — the first one that answers strongly usually settles it.